-Sageland Collaborative (formerly Wild Utah Project) has established itself over the past 25 years as a leading source of conservation science in Utah and surrounding regions.
-Our mission is to provide science-based strategies for wildlife and land conservation.
+Sageland Collaborative serves as a leading source of conservation science in Utah and surrounding regions.
+Our mission is to provide science-based strategies for wildlife and wildlands.
 We focus on promoting habitat connectivity, protecting species in conservation need, and restoring vital habitat.
 We work toward these goals by applying objective conservation science, establishing strategic partnerships, and facilitating community engagement.
 The staff of Sageland Collaborative consists of dedicated and skilled scientists, project managers, and communication specialists focused on advancing our mission.
 With an active board of directors and a growing base of hundreds of supporters and volunteers, Sageland Collaborative is poised to significantly increase its impact and reach in the coming years to benefit wildlife and lands throughout the West.

-We are seeking to hire a summer stream ecology intern with our Stream Restoration Program.
-This program’s goals are to dually implement low-tech process-based restoration projects, and study the ecological and hydrologic outcomes of these practices.
+We are seeking to hire a summer stream ecology intern with our Riverscape Restoration Program.
+This program’s goals are to dually implement low-tech process-based restoration projects and study the ecological and hydrologic outcomes of these practices.
 Restoration sites are located across Utah on the ancestral lands of the Ute, Goshute, and Shoshone Peoples.
 The Intern will be responsible for assisting in ecological data collection assessing stream condition.
-The Intern may also provide support with volunteer events, data entry, literature reviews, document production, and mapping.
+The Intern may also provide support with volunteer events, data entry, data analysis, literature reviews, document production, and mapping.

 This position will involve extensive off trail hiking, long field days, and driving to sites.
 Candidates will need to commute to the Salt Lake City, Utah area regularly.
 A social distancing protocol will be utilized to minimize the risk of COVID-19 infection/spread.

 - Junior or senior majoring in biology, ecology, and/or other natural resource program at Utah State University